modular/modular/KGEN/docs/LitNotes.md

 lit.func @static(%x: !kgen.declref<@EmptyStruct>) {..}
 ```

-Byond user defined types, the entire MLIR type system is exposed using the
+Beyond user defined types, the entire MLIR type system is exposed using the
 `__mlir_type` magic identifier.
 With it, you can access named
 types (in full MLIR syntax) as named properties.
 The backticks syntax for an
 identifier are helpful for accessing things that don't fit into a standard